Mesothelioma Diagnosis

 Chest X-Rays

-Doctors will order chest X-rays for patients with respiratory symptoms.
-If the patient has pleural mesothelioma, the X-ray may show areas where the pleura is thickened or areas of calcification of the pleura, which indicate inflammation.
-These changes may be suggestive of cancer but can’t establish what type of cancer it is.
+Your Doctor may order a chest X-ray if you have respiratory symptoms.
+If you have pleural mesothelioma, the X-ray may show areas where the pleura are thickened or have areas of calcification, which indicate inflammation.
+These changes may be suggestive of cancer but cannot establish what type of cancer it is.

 Computed Tomography Scan (CT scan)